Expensify/App/docs/README.md

 If you have added a new hub, make sure to update the `_routes.yml` with the folder name, title, icon and description of the hub.

 # How the site is deployed
-This site is hosted on GitHub Pages.
-GitHub Pages has a built-in Jekyll integration, and we have it configured such that whenever code is merged to main, GitHub will automatically build the Jekyll site housed in the `/docs` directory and deploy it straight to production.
+This site is hosted on Cloudflare pages.
+Whenever code is merged to main, the github action `deployExpensifyHelp` will run.

+It will generate routes.yml using the script `createDocsRoutes`, build the Jekyll site housed in the `/docs` directory and deploy it straight to production.
 The help site is publicly discoverable at https://help.expensify.com/